-How to Make Deli Style Roast Beef
+How to Make Smoked Roast Beef

-I do the first low and slow roasting step on my smoker to add extra smoky flavor, but if you don’t have a smoker you can absolutely do this in your oven at 225 degrees (usually takes 2-3 hours).
 For the second step, the roast gets a hot hot sear on the outside to add flavor and finish cooking.
 This is what gives you that gorgeous dark exterior to add contrast along the edges of each slice.

-Roast Beef Tips:
+Tips for Smoked Roast Beef

--Once your roast is done, let it rest for a few minutes before slicing if you are serving it hot.
+- -Once your roast is done, let it rest for a few minutes before slicing if you are serving it hot.

--If you want to slice your roast thin for sandwiches, let the roast chill thoroughly before slicing.
+- -If you want to slice your roast thin for sandwiches, let the roast chill thoroughly before slicing.
 You can slice thin with a sharp knife if you don’t have a meat slicer.

--Place your slices in freezer bags and store in the fridge for use within a week or in your freezer and use within a month or two.
+- -Place your slices in freezer bags and store in the fridge for use within a week or in your freezer and use within a month or two.
 Delicious in French dip sandwiches!

-Roast Beef Recipe
+Smoked Roast Beef Recipe

 Homemade Deli Style Roast Beef